zakkg3/ClusterSecretDocs/docs/index.md

 ---

-Kubernetes ClusterSecret

-Global inter-namespace cluster secrets - Secrets that work across namespaces  - Clusterwide secrets
+Cluster wide secrets

-ClusterSecret operator makes sure all the matching namespaces have the secret available.
-New namespaces, if they match the pattern, will also have the secret.
+ClusterSecret operator makes sure all the matching namespaces have the secret available and up to date.

+ - New namespaces, if they match the pattern, will also have the secret.
-Any change on the ClusterSecret will update all related secrets.
-Deleting the ClusterSecret deletes "child" secrets (all cloned secrets) too.
+ - Any change on the ClusterSecret will update all related secrets.
+Including changing the match pattern.
+ - Deleting the ClusterSecret deletes "child" secrets (all cloned secrets) too.

 ![Cluster Secret overview](https://github.com/zakkg3/ClusterSecret/raw/master/docs/clusterSecret.png)